smarter-sh/community/contributors/guide/pull-requests.md

 * [API conventions](/contributors/devel/sig-architecture/api-conventions.md)
 * [Kubectl conventions](/contributors/devel/sig-cli/kubectl-conventions.md)

 ## Is the feature wanted?
-File a Kubernetes Enhancement Proposal
+File a Smarter Enhancement Proposal

-Are you sure Feature-X is something the Kubernetes team wants or will accept?
+Are you sure Feature-X is something the Smarter team wants or will accept?
 Is it implemented to fit with other changes in flight?
 Are you willing to bet a few days or weeks of work on it?

 It's better to get confirmation beforehand.

-When you want to make a large or otherwise significant change, you should follow the [Kubernetes Enhancement Proposal process](https://github.com/kubernetes/enhancements/blob/master/keps/sig-architecture/0000-kep-process/README.md).
+When you want to make a large or otherwise significant change, you should follow the [Smarter Enhancement Proposal process](https://github.com/kubernetes/enhancements/blob/master/keps/sig-architecture/0000-kep-process/README.md).

 Even for small changes, it is often a good idea to gather feedback on an issue you filed, or even simply ask in the appropriate SIG's Slack channel to invite discussion and feedback from code owners.
 Here's a [list of SIGs](/sig-list.md), this includes their public meetings.